Click on an individual question to show / hide the answer for that particular question. Click the

 I have a question or an interesting news article related to a legislative matter.
 Can I post this to the listserv?

-Members can post informative news articles and various publications to the CALI listserv, but those postings related to Legislative Issues which affect the Private Investigator industry or are of a matter being reviewed by the CALI Governmental Affairs Committee are prohibited.
+Members can post informative news articles and various publications to the CALI listserv, but those postings related to Legislative Issues or hot button political issues which which may or may not affect the Private Investigator industry, or are of a matter being reviewed by the CALI Governmental Affairs Committee, are prohibited.

 We instead ask that you send the article or your topic of discussion to the Governmental Affairs Committee Chair Person, Francie Koehler firstname.lastname@example.org for review and possible posting to the listserv.
 Its important that we speak as one voice and all Legislative issues must be reviewed for accuracy before being forwarded to the membership.